eliasnorrby/prettier-config/README.md

 npx @eliasnorrby/prettier-config
 ```

-This will run a setup script, adding this package to `devDependencies`,
+This will run a setup script, adding this package to `devDependencies`, writing
-populating the "prettier" field in `package.json` and writing some defaults to
+the config to `prettier.config.js` and writing some defaults to
 `.prettierignore`.
 Entries will be appended if a `.prettierignore` already
 exists.